 Make sure to press all the way through the bagel dough with the teaspoon.
 Otherwise, your bagel will “grow over”.

-These bagels, like most gluten-free bagels, are delicate so don't go spreading rock hard butter on them!
+These bagels, like most gluten-free bagels (and especially my gluten-free protein bagels), are delicate, so don't go spreading rock-hard butter on them!
 However, we love them with:

 - Chia jam